Maria Musoke

 Maria Musoke, sometimes referred to as Maria G.N.
-Musoke (born 19 January 1955) is a Ugandan information scientist and academic.
+Musoke (born 19 January 1955) is a Ugandan information scientist and academician.
 She is the first Ugandan woman to obtain a PhD in Information Science.
 She is a professor of Information Science and a Deputy Vice Chancellor (May 2018–) at Kyambogo University in Uganda.
 She also serves as a council member (2019–2022) of the Uganda National Academy of Sciences.

 Early life and education

 Musoke was born on 19 January 1955 in Masaka District, Central Uganda.
 She attended Trinity College Nabbingo for her Ordinary level Certificate and Advanced level classes (S1-S6).
 She then entered Makerere University in 1974, to study botany, Zoology and Education, graduating with the Bachelor of Science degree and Diploma in Education in 1978.
 She later obtained a Post Graduate Diploma in Librarianship in 1980 after which she pursued a Master of Librarianship and Information Science, specializing in health information at the University of Wales, Great Britain.
 In 2001, she graduated from the University of Sheffield, becoming the first woman in Uganda to acquire a PhD in Information science.